 Intellectual Property (IP) requirements and terms for a proprietary project vary per project, and are determined on a case-by-case basis.
 Realizing that IP issues are often a barrier to industry-university collaborations, the University of Kansas Innovation and Collaboration team works to create innovative IP arrangements that benefit both the sponsor and KU.

 Contract for Testing Services

 Companies can save time and money by contracting technical testing and support services with CEBC's renowned catalysis experts and specialized facilities.
 Company partners will have exclusive access to results and retain full intellectual property ownership.
 In addition, KU service laboratories house major instrumentation that is available to contracted projects.
 Choose a range of project types, from brief, month-long proof-of-concept projects to multi-year endeavors.
-Contact Dr. Christopher Lyon, Industrial Liaison Director, to learn more about CEBC's contractual service agreements.
+Contact Dr. Christopher Lyon, Administrative Director, to learn more about CEBC's contractual service agreements.

 Lease Space for Innovation

 For more in depth confidential research, companies can lease space at the University of Kansas' incubator facilities.
 In addition to access to campus resources, companies can utilize KU postdocs in the research activities.
 Assignments of intellectual property for these endeavors depends on inventorship, and are determined on a case-by-case basis with assistance from the University of Kansas Center for Technology Commercialization.

 An innovation incubator building comprised of over 17,500 square feet is conveniently located adjacent to CEBC.
 One member company started leasing space in this facility two years ago and has recently doubled its space and workforce.